-- Columbia University Sexual Violence Response (SVR), 212-854-HELP (4357) - Crime Victims Treatment Center, 212-523-4728 - NYC Well, 1-888-692-9355 (24/7) - (DOVE) Domestic & Other Violence Emergencies, New York-Presbyterian Hospital, 212-305-9060 - NYC Anti-Violence Project, 212-714-1141 - Safe Horizon's Rape, Sexual Assault & Incest Hotline, 212-227-3000 - Rape Abuse & Incest National Network, 800-656-HOPE (4673) - A Residence Hall Director or RA - The Department of Public Safety - A medical treatment facility - Any trusted friend, advisor, or faculty member
+- Columbia University Sexual Violence Response (SVR), 212-854-HELP (4357) (24/7) support) - Crime Victims Treatment Center, 212-523-4728 - NYC Well, 1-888-692-9355 (24/7 support) - (DOVE) Domestic & Other Violence Emergencies, New York-Presbyterian Hospital, 212-305-9060 - NYC Anti-Violence Project, 212-714-1141 (24/7 support) - Safe Horizon's Rape, Sexual Assault & Incest Hotline, 212-227-3000 (24/7 support) - Rape Abuse & Incest National Network, 800-656-HOPE (4673) (24/7 support) - Sanctuary for Families, 212-349-6009 - Woman Kind, 1-888-888-7702 - Sakhi for South Asian Women, 212-868-6741 - A Residence Hall Director or RA - The Department of Public Safety - A medical treatment facility - Any trusted friend, adviser, or faculty member

-All Columbia Health divisions/offices are confidential resource for students.
-Additionally at CUMC, the Center for Student Wellness is a confidential resource.
+All Columbia Health units/offices are confidential resource for students.
+Additionally at CUIMC, Well-Being and Health Promotion is a confidential resource.

-Most University faculty and staff members have the duty to report incidents to a designated administrator responsible for campus safety.
+Most University faculty and staff members have the duty to report incidents involving students who experience sexual assault, sexual harassment, intimate partner violence, stalking, sexual exploitation and discrimination to a designated administrator responsible for campus safety.
 Students wishing to keep their information as confidential as possible should speak with a rape crisis counselor, a clinician at the counseling center, a medical provider in the context of receiving medical treatment, or a member of the clergy.
 These members of the community are confidential and private resources for students and do not have the obligation to report instances of dating violence, domestic violence, sexual assault, and stalking.